-Each year, the Department of Medicine provides resources through the Chair’s Research Award to fund junior investigators in the Department of Medicine who are making the transition to becoming independent scientists and planning for their first extramural funding.
+Each year, the Department of Medicine provides resources through the Chair’s Research Award to fund junior investigators in the Department of Medicine who are planning for their first extramural career development award application.

 Application form is at the bottom of the page; application is open each November.

 Read more about how recipients have used the funding to further their research.

 - Recognizing the impact of COVID-19, we have extended eligibility for the Chair’s Research Award to full-time DOM faculty physicians and PhD scientists who have completed their terminal training (residency, fellowship, or post-doc) within four years prior to the award start date in July 2022 (i.e., since July 2018).
 Residents, fellows, and PhD post-doctoral scientists transitioning to new full-time faculty appointments in the Department of Medicine as of July 2022 are eligible to apply.
 The Chair’s Research Award provides protected research time to prepare a successful extramural career development award application.

 - The applicant must have approval by the Chair of the proposed appointment in the Department of Medicine at the time of application.
 The proposed appointment will be included in the departmental plan submitted for approval by the Dean.

 - Investigators funded by a K08, K23, or equivalent career development award, or who have received an R01 or other independent NIH award prior to the start date of the Chair’s Award will not be eligible.

 - Submission of a K08, K23, or equivalent, is required either before or during the funding year.

 - Up to three research proposals (basic, translational, or clinical research) will be funded each year depending on the merit of the applications received.